Ultima actualizare 27/02/2026 23:09:17

 • Presentation of the portfolio, explaining the technical and aesthetic means used / defence of the argumentation essay.

-• Interview, based on the submitted CV and the bibliography.
+• Interview, based on the mandatory text, the submitted CV and the bibliography.

 oral & practical ASSESSMENT